 - When the veggies are at the 12-minute mark, remove pan from the oven and add the Brussels sprouts.
-Top with remaining 1 Tbsp oil, 1 Tbsp maple syrup, and another pinch each salt and pepper.
+Top with remaining 1 Tbsp olive oil, 1 Tbsp maple syrup, and another pinch each salt and pepper (amounts as original recipe is written // adjust if altering batch size).
 Loosely toss to combine.

 - Return pan to oven and roast for 10-12 minutes more or until Brussels sprouts are golden brown and the carrots and potatoes are fork tender.
 (This ensures that the potatoes and carrots are cooked through and the Brussels don’t get too soft.)

 - Lastly, prepare dressing by adding tahini, lemon juice, and maple syrup to a small mixing bowl and whisking to combine.
 Add 2 Tbsp (30 ml) warm water at a time and whisk until thick but pourable.
 Taste and adjust flavor as needed, adding more maple syrup for sweetness or lemon juice for acidity.